 No. Under Pfizer policy, food or beverage items of nominal value (\$10 per attendee or less) - such as coffee, other non-alcoholic beverages, or pastries, are considered a snack and not considered a meal.
-Pfizer policy permits a Sales representative or their immediate manager to make an occasional educational presentation to an HCP out of the HCP's office or hospital (such as in a coffee shop near the HCP's office), along with offering a snack (not a meal), in circumstances where meals are not permitted in an in-office or in-hospital setting, unless further restricted by state law or other laws or policies.

-Offering a snack (as defined above) out of an HCP's office or hospital should be reserved for situations in which it is not possible to provide food or beverage in an inoffice setting and limited to only one or two HCPs at a time.
-It should not replace an inoffice educational presentation incidental to a meal where permitted.
+Pfizer policy permits a Sales representative or their immediate manager to make an occasional educational presentation to an HCP out of the HCP's office or hospital (such as in a coffee shop near the HCP's office), along with offering a snack (not a meal unless further restricted by state law or other laws or policies.
+Offering a snack (as defined above) out of an HCP's office or hospital should be limited to only one or two HCPs at a time.
+Offering a snack in conjunction with a virtual or remote interaction is prohibited.